 Foundational to all our activities, are 4 pillars that we have established to assess risk and build trust, while innovating and scaling a digital health company.
 Those 4 pillars are privacy, security, safety and interoperability:

-- Privacy: Privacy at Human means that not only do all users have the right to know how their sensitive health information is being used and shared, but we make sure they understand their rights, without the use of fine print or medico-legal jargon.
+- Privacy: Privacy at Human Health means that not only do all users have the right to know how their sensitive health information is being used and shared, but we make sure they understand their rights, without the use of fine print or medico-legal jargon.
 We take steps, in accordance with GDPR and HIPAA regulations, to ensure patients’ privacy and security is prioritised and respected at all times.

-- Security: Security at Human means safeguarding our users’ data against unauthorised access or breaches.
+- Security: Security at Human Health means safeguarding our users’ data against unauthorised access or breaches.
 Our rigorous security protocols begin with tight security systems, staff training, open communication across our organisation and frequent reviews of our security measures, ensuring we’re ahead of any potential risks.

 - Safety: Safety of our users means deeply understanding their healthcare journeys and their provider’s clinical workflows.
-Measuring time spent, impact on communication and accessibility are all a part of how Human aims to use evidence-based strategies to deliver safe, effective and personalised care augmentation.
+Measuring time spent, impact on communication and accessibility are all a part of how Human Health aims to use evidence-based strategies to deliver safe, effective and personalised care augmentation.

-- Interoperability: Interoperability at Human means recognising the complex ecosystem within which users receive or provide care.
+- Interoperability: Interoperability at Human Health means recognising the complex ecosystem within which users receive or provide care.
 To ensure continuity of care, avoid gaps and duplications, and identify new opportunities to improve care, Human prioritises data formats and processes that enable the sharing of data with other systems seamlessly.
 Human strives for communicating clearly when other systems aren’t yet up to speed with the latest interoperability standards and processes.

 Establishing a framework for clinical governance is not enough by itself to build trust, nor do we expect it to be.
-Trust in Human’s mission and our capabilities will come from the work we do, and that work is a function of how we at Human think about digital health, which in turn is influenced by our 4 pillars; Privacy, Security, Safety and Interoperability.
+Trust in Human Health’s mission and our capabilities will come from the work we do, and that work is a function of how we at Human think about digital health, which in turn is influenced by our 4 pillars; Privacy, Security, Safety and Interoperability.

 We encourage all digital health organisations, large and small, to consider this simple 4 pillar approach to clinical governance, when wondering where to start!